curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

-**[The features contained in this document will land when https://github.com/ethereum/go-ethereum/pull/2357 gets merged into the main codebase (hopefully in a matter of hours).
-Also note, events are not yet implemented as they need some RPC subscription features that are still under review.
+**[Please note, events are not yet implemented as they need some RPC subscription features that are still under review.
 They will hopefully get pushed out in a few days.]**

 The original roadmap and/or dream of the Ethereum platform was to provide a solid, high performing client implementation of the consensus protocol in various languages, which